Clinical Biomechanics (EXSS5051)

 UNIT OF STUDY

-A review of kinematics, kinetics, and EMG will be undertaken at the beginning of the unit in preparation for the applications.
 The course offers an introduction to some of the issues in clinical biomechanics, including: gait, activities of daily living, musculoskeletal and injury biomechanics, postural control.
-It will further develop the understanding of biomechanics through clinical applications, including normal and pathological gait, gait maturation and gait alterations in older adults.
+Knowledge in kinematics, kinetics, and EMG is developed for application to pathological conditions.
 The mechanical properties of tissues and the influence of exercises and rehabilitation on tissue development and health will be discussed in relation to injury occurrence and prevention.
-This unit of study will be offered on campus supported with Blackboard resources.
+This unit will further develop the understanding of biomechanics through clinical applications, including normal and pathological gait, gait maturation and gait alterations in older adults.

 Our courses that offer this unit of study